LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-auth.md

 3. Authentication is done by your OAuth 2.0 provider.

-4. Upon successful or failed authentication, LiveEngage passes the authentication details back so that you may perform validation.
+4. Upon successful or failed authentication, Conversational Cloud passes the authentication details back so that you may perform validation.

 ### Setup